mrolims/pynamicalsys/docs/source/dds_lyapunov.rst

 - If all Lyapunov exponents are negative, the trajectory is periodic.
 - If all Lyapunov exponents are zero, the trajectory is quasiperiodic.

-The calculation of the Lyapunov exponents for higher-dimensional maps can be done using the :py:meth:`lyapunov <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.lyapunov>` method from the :py:class:`DiscreteDynamicalSystem <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class.
+The calculation of the Lyapunov exponents for higher-dimensional maps can be done using the :py:meth:`lyapunov <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.lyapunov>` method from the :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class.
 Let's use the Hénon map as an example:

 .. code-block:: python

-    from pycandy import DiscreteDynamicalSystem as dds
+    from pynamicalsys import DiscreteDynamicalSystem as dds
     import numpy as np
     import matplotlib.pyplot as plt